 LMHS is a recipient of the Department of Education's Blue Ribbon School Award and consistently ranks among the nation's finest in Newsweek and U.S. News ratings.

 LMHS/LMSD was named one of the 2018-19 "Best Communities for Music Education" by the NAMM Foundation honoring schools for exceptional efforts to maintain music education as part of the core curriculum and for the breadth and quality of the musical program.
 This marks the 11th consecutive year the District has earned this distinction.

 LMHS students hosted the WOKE (Wisdom, Opportunity, Knowledge, Empowerment) Conference as students learned how to use their voices to bring about change on a variety of issues including LGBTQ and Disability Rights, Feminism, Masculinity, Cultural Proficiency, Gun Violence and more.

 On average, more than 11% of each graduating class is recognized by the National Merit Scholarship Program.

-The 2019 LMHS buildOn Trek Team raised more than $90,000 to construct a school during their life-changing service trips to Balbhadrapur, Nepal.
+The 2019 LMHS buildOn Trek Team raised more than $90,000 to construct a school during a life-changing service trip to Balbhadrapur, Nepal.
 Since the program’s inception, LMSD buildOn students and staff have raised roughly $900,000 to construct 12 schools in Haiti, Nepal, Nicaragua and Malawi.

 buildOn members logged more than 11,000 hours of service during the last full school year through more than 100 projects, including tutoring at Bethel Academy; delivering food to families-in-need; cleaning and beautifying local parks; working with shelter children; feeding the homeless; volunteering their time with The Hearth, American DanceWheels, Emily's Entourage and JCHAI; and supporting community events.